 Students – and all potential employees, really – need to feel that in their workplace, they will be appreciated and supported and recognized.
 This is universal – it does not apply to any one group.

 What does apply to minority groups – and I’m speaking from personal experience here – is that they see themselves represented at their potential employer from the very first meeting with recruiters.

-To do that, one of our priorities is to attend events like those sponsored by the National Society of Black Engineers (NSBE).
+To do that, one of our priorities is to attend events like the Grace Hopper Celebration of Women in Computing.
 Two things happen here:

-Events like these are a great chance to ‘pre-interview’ a potential employer.
-Here you can get the information needed to make informed decisions about a potential company.
+The Grace Hopper Celebration of Women in Computing and other events like it are a great opportunity to ‘pre-interview’ a potential employer.
+Here candidates can get the information needed to make informed decisions about a potential company.

-How a company recruits and supports non-dominant groups is a sign of a company’s culture.
-At events like NSBE, with limited time and so many potential interactions, there are questions students (and professionals seeking new opportunities) can ask to determine whether a company prioritizes minority development, career growth and success.
+With limited time and so many potential interactions, there are questions students (and professionals seeking new opportunities) can ask to determine if a company prioritizes minority development, career growth and success.
+For example:

 The Grace Hopper conference and events like it are where important relationships start, where connections begin between company and career.
 If you’re coming to the Grace Hopper Celebration of Women in Computing Oct.
 4-6 in Orlando, stop by and talk to me.
 I want to share my story with you, and hear yours.